NoriSte/all-my-contributions/README.md

 #### 2023

-- Improving UI tests's code to ease debugging them later ([dev.to](https://dev.to/noriste/improving-ui-testss-code-to-ease-debugging-them-later-2478))
+- Improving UI tests's code with debugging in mind ([dev.to](https://dev.to/noriste/improving-ui-testss-code-to-ease-debugging-them-later-2478))
 - One long E2E test or small, independent, ones? ([dev.to](https://dev.to/noriste/one-long-e2e-test-or-small-independent-ones-33ao))
 #### 2022